thomasding/blog/_posts/2016-10-10-tomasulo-algorithm.md

 not completed, in which situation the value is the index of the reservation station slot that produces the result.

-{% include svg name="reservation-station" caption="An example of reservation station" %}
+{% include svg.html name="reservation-station" caption="An example of reservation station" %}

 In the example above, the two source operands in the first reservation station slot are both ready, and hence the instruction can be executed as soon as the